aputtapa000/subsyncer/README.md

 - `]` : Jump forward 5 seconds.

 ## Testing
 The program creates a `*_synced.srt` file so as to not mess with the original srt file.
-To test playback you should select the synced srt file either through your video player or by renaming or making a copy of your video file to match the subtitle file's title.
+To test playback, you should select the synced srt file either through your video player or by renaming or making a copy of your video file to match the subtitle file's title.

 ## Limitations
 - The application currently supports only `.srt` subtitle files.